kettil/carna/README.md

 The test projects are executed in the following order: `unit`, `integration`, `e2e` and the rest alphabetically.

+The Code Coverage Threshold can be configured in [.carnarc.json](#carna-config-file).

 For helper functions and/or functions for multiple test projects can be stored in the folder [test/shared](./tests/shared).
 This folder is not interpreted as a test project.
 Likewise, the folder [test/type](./tests/type) is ignored, since this is for `type` tests and are checked by Typescript directly.

 If a `setup.[js|ts]` or `teardown.[js|ts]` file is found in the test project folder, then these files are automatically added as [globalSetup](https://jestjs.io/docs/configuration#globalsetup-string) or [globalTeardown](https://jestjs.io/docs/configuration#globalteardown-string) in the jest configuration.